tierklinik-dobersberg/tech-blog/content/posts/hugo-tailwind-postcss.md

   {{ end }}
 ```

-Finally, it will embedd the resulting CSS directly.
+Finally, it will embed the resulting CSS directly.
 This is useful as the browser does not need to do an
 extra round-trip for loading the style definition and will increase page load speed.

 Finally, create the file `layouts/_default/single.html` that will be used to render most of your articles: